 Are there pregnancy tests for dogs?

 There are no pregnancy tests for dogs like those for women.
 First thing, pregnancy tests designed for people have no utility for canines.
 Women produce a single pregnancy-specific hormone (i.e. human chorionic gonadotropin).
-Veterinarians can draw blood from the bitch and measure the levels of a hormone called relaxin at about 22-27 days after mating.
-The presence of this hormone only results with the implantation of the fertilized egg and its developing placenta.
+Veterinarians can draw blood from the bitch and measure the hormone levels called relaxin at about 22-27 days after mating.
+This hormone only results with the implantation of the fertilized egg and its developing placenta.
 If the test is performed too early in the pregnancy, it will be falsely negative.
 Any positive means that pregnancy has occurred.
 It is not produced for a false pregnancy.

 How long does dog gestation last?